flop-code/stackvar/manual.md

 (You can print it using "puts" function)

-Also, in Stackvar, you have "mod" function, that will return remainder of division.
+Also, in Stackvar, you have "%" function, that will a return remainder of division.

 ## Stack operations